 Many individuals present to our office with preconceived opinions regarding neck, back or spine surgery.
-Friends or family members may have shared second-hand stories with these individuals, sometimes recalling less than desirable outcomes.
-While surgery is certainly not indicated for everyone, the right procedure done for the right condition on the right patient can produce dramatic and satisfying results.
+Friends or family members may have shared second-hand stories with them, sometimes recalling less than desirable outcomes.
+They want to know if it is time for them to have surgery.
+Each patient’s situation is different.

 To begin, an evaluation of a neck, back or spine condition entails a complete history and physical exam, as well as a review of any imaging studies.
 It is important to correlate a patient’s symptoms with objective findings and imaging abnormalities in order to arrive at an accurate diagnosis.
-Often times, there are findings on an imaging study that do not correlate with a patient’s symptoms, and therefore are considered “incidental”.
+Oftentimes, there are findings on an imaging study that do not correlate with a patient’s symptoms, and therefore are considered “incidental.”
 These incidental findings often do not require any specific treatment.

-Who, then, is the right patient?
+Who is the right patient?

 Many patients with neck and/or back conditions can be treated non-operatively.
 Suggested modalities may include such things as activity modification, medication, physical therapy, epidural steroid injections, etc.

 - Herniated discs